AlejandroPqLz/tf-diffusion-scratch/README.md

   <img src="./figures/readme_figures/install_ipykernel_package_ubuntu.png" width="350">
 </p>

-After that, you are ready to go!
+After all these steps, you are ready to go!

 ## Usage